Podroll

 BBC World Service

 Very good neutral news podcast that comes out twice a day.
 Actual international coverage, not just American news with "world" in the title.
 The BBC's reporters are based everywhere, and the perspective is genuinely global.
-Essential for understanding what's actually happening in the world.
+Essential for understanding what's happening in the world.

 The Documentary